Julio-M/greenthings-backend/README.md

 # greenthings-backend

-`greenthings-backed` RESTful APIs set up with Ruby and Sinatra.
+`greenthings-backend` RESTful APIs set up with Ruby and Sinatra.